mikesmallhelp/wacat/README.md

 ## Running

-### Basic running
+### Basic usage

-Run the command in the wacat folder:
+Run the following command in the wacat folder:

 ```
 wacat test <your url>
 ```

-For example a command:
+For example, the command:

 ```
 wacat test https://mikesmallhelp-test-application.vercel.app/
 ```
-tests a simple application in the url https://mikesmallhelp-test-application.vercel.app/.
-The application have pages:
+tests a simple application at the URL https://mikesmallhelp-test-application.vercel.app/.
+The application includes the following pages:

 ![](doc/test-application-picture-1.png)